Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Discovery and Observations

 Because the UVOT uses unique $B$ and $V$ filters, we used publicly available colour corrections\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/swift/docs/uvot/uvot_caldb_coltrans_02b.pdf}} to convert the UVOT $BV$ data to the Johnson-Cousins system.
 We then corrected the UVOT photometry for Galactic extinction and removed host contamination by subtracting the corresponding 15\farcs{0} host flux in each filter, as we did with the ground-based $BV$ data.

 Figure \ref{fig:opt_lc} shows the extinction-corrected, host-subtracted light curves of ASASSN-19dj.
 The photometry spans from the shortest $UVW2$ (1928 \AA) band of Swift to $i$-band ($\sim$ 7609 \AA) from Swope and LCOGT and includes the data ranging from 21 days prior to peak to 392 days after peak.
 The corrected \swift $B$ data were inconsistent with the ground-based $B$ data, so we shifted the \swift $B$ data in Figure \ref{fig:opt_lc}.
-To do this, we computed the average of the offset between the peaks of the LCOGT and Swope $B$-band data from the \swift $B$ data, which was found to be 0.16 mag.
+To do this, we computed the median offset between the LCOGT and Swope $B$-band data from the \swift $B$ data, which was found to be 0.27 mag.
 All the UV and optical photometry shown in Figure~\ref{fig:opt_lc}, in addition to limits not shown in this figure, is presented in Table~\ref{tab:phot}.